Make-School-Courses/EC1000/README.md

 My Personal Slack: @reginayoong

-If you have questions your classmates and TA (@LaurenDutton) have no answers to, e.g., “Am I on track to pass the course?” and/or emergency requests, e.g., “I have to leave class because of a fire.”
+If you have questions your classmates and TA (@) have no answers to, e.g., “Am I on track to pass the course?” and/or emergency requests, e.g., “I have to leave class because of a fire.”
 DM me on slack.

 You can expect a reply from me within 24-hours; Likewise, I expect a response from you within 24-hours if I messaged you about something important personally.